rust-lang/cargo/src/doc/src/reference/resolver.md

 dependencies to specific versions, and keeps them fixed over time.

 The resolver attempts to unify common dependencies while considering possibly conflicting requirements.
-Dependency resolution is, however, an NP-hard problem, and so the resolver uses a heuristic algorithm that may yield counterintuitive results in some cases.
+It turns out, however, that in many cases there is no single "best" dependency resolution, and so the resolver must use heuristics to choose a preferred solution.
 The sections below provide some details on how requirements are handled, and how to work with the resolver.

 See the chapter [Specifying Dependencies] for more details about how